lab596/SonicLink/docs/v1_manual_test_results.md

 ## Flow 1: Tag Creation and Upvote Interaction 🔥

-Rohan discovers a new Japenese bop track that reminds him of Tokyo Drift.
+Rohan discovers a new Japenese bop track that reminds him of *Tokyo Drift*.
 He decides to tag the song.

 1. Rohan calls `GET /account` since he doesnt have an account yet.
 This generates his user id.